scrabbletank/farhome-rules/rulesdoc.md

 | Intimate knowledge                      |              2B |
 | More than 200 miles away                |             +1T |

+#### Symbol of Will
+*3rd level*

+- **Casting Time:** 6 AP
+- **Range:** 5
+- **Duration:** concentration, 10 minutes

+You project an aura around up to 5 creatures protecting them from harm.
+Make a spellcasting roll adding a terrible die for each creature targeted.
+On success any time a creature would need to make a Willpower save they may use your spellcasting roll instead.
+When making death saving throws they may reroll their wound die, taking either result.

+Add an enhanced die for every level cast above 3rd.

 #### Traveler's Protection
 *3rd level*